Professional Counselor Associate

 Practicing Since: 2019

 While some trauma may be more obvious, relational trauma/wounding can show up differently--in our bodies, emotions, expectations for the world and others, and relationship to ourselves.
 This wounding can be hard to pinpoint, or may show up as anxiety.
-While I specialize in attachment trauma/emotional wounding, I love working with anyone desirous of more freedom, vitality, meaning, and those wanting support in defining their own path around sexuality and relationship.
+I specialize in attachment trauma/wounding and sexuality.
+I love working with poly folks, queer folks, and really anyone desirous of more freedom, vitality, meaning, empowerment, & those seeking support in defining their own path in relationships.

 Existential Therapy is an orientation to the existential dimensions of life.
 There are certain givens with this--we all will die, we all will face suffering, and we live with certain limitations.
 Yet in spite of these limitations, existential therapy holds that we can move beyond despair and anxiety to access the most freedom when we attend to our deepest, core selves, and work to integrate the levels of our experience and find what is most authentic to us.